Namrathakaki987/eventManagement/README.md

    npm install

 3. Set up the environment variables:
-   Create a .env file in the backend directory with the following keys PORT=5000<br>
+   Create a .env file in the backend directory with the following keys<br>
+   PORT=5000<br>
    MONGO_URI=your_mongodb_connection_string